 Housing should be ‘more resilient’ to flood damage, says Rochester timber and damp specialist

-The Government needs to help home owners and communities become more resilient to flood damage rather than just focus on keeping the water out, says Daniel McLean of Rochester Building and Damp.
+The Government needs to help home owners and communities become more resilient to flood damage rather than just focus on keeping the water out, says damp expert Martin Sykes of Rochester Building and Damp.

 An independent report compiled by a regional timber and damp business has argued Whitehall needs to build homes and buildings that will be ‘future-proofed’ against flooding.